Part Four

 Erëmirë Krasniqi: Can you tell us how it happened?

-Now another one comes, he used to be my student, sculptor, Zoran Karalejić.
+Now another one comes, he used to be my student, sculptor Zoran Karalejić.
 I called him Kërle, meaning “stump.”
-He said, “Profesore, treba da potpišete” [“Professor, you have to sign”].
+He said, “Profesore, treba da potpišete” [Srb.: Professor, you have to sign].
 I said, “I will never sign it.
 Is it clear?
 Firstly, I don’t understand what it is.”
 “You don’t understand?”
 “Yes.”
-They take our secretary, Ballata.
-They write it in Albanian, they translate it.
+They take our former secretary, Ballata.
+They wrote it in Albanian, they translated it to Albanian.
 I said, “Ballata, look at the state you’re in.
-You’re selling yourself for 5 marks.
+You’re selling yourself for five marka.
 I will not sign it!”
 I said, “Do you not know me at all?”
 I will not sign it.”
-I went home, then come back there with Kadrush, the police came, five or six men and they get us out by force.
-We left, what would we do, I didn’t sign it.
+I went home, then came back there with Kadrush, the police came, five or six men with guns and they tooks us out by force.
+We left.
+What could we do?
+I didn’t sign it.
 They brought it to my apartment to sign, I still have it, without a signature.
 This is how it was, I swear.

 Erëmirë Krasniqi: What was the beginning of the Faculty of Arts like, if you can tell us…

-Hysni Krasniqi: Then the Faculty was organized, we had the rector Ejup Statovci, the only one in the university, our faculty, the only one in the university that worked with the Republic of Kosovo, with the rule of the Republic of Kosovo.
+Hysni Krasniqi: So the Faculty was organized, we had the rector Ejup Statovci, the only one in the university, our faculty, the only one in the university that worked with the Republic of Kosovo, with the rule of the Republic of Kosovo.
 Enver Statovci, I mean…

 Erëmirë Krasniqi: Ejup.